KQM-git/TCL/docs/characters/geo/ningguang.md

 **Notes**

 * MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
-* Normal Attacks apply Geo with a shared 3 hit / 2.5s ICD.
+* Normal Attacks apply Geo with shared standard ICD.
 * Ningguang's Normal Attacks can be cancelled as soon as the **Star Jades** appear by her side by jumping or dashing.
-* Charged Attacks and Star Jades apply Geo with a shared 3 hit / 2.5s ICD.
+* Charged Attacks and Star Jades apply Geo with shared standard ICD.
 * Ningguang has two different animations when doing her Charged Attack.
 Her Charged Attack initiated with her right hand has higher frames.
   * This can be mitigated by holding a direction key while using Normal Attacks, releasing it when you Charged Attack, and inputting it again after casting the Charged Attack.
 * Star Jades' trajectory can be manipulated with the use of directional inputs immediately after using a Charged Attack.
 This can potentially make Star Jades miss their target even at point-black range.